 In 1976 the Hollywood Theater closed.
 (Some of the theater survives within the repurposed building.)

-In 1974 local businessman John O’Hara bought the Palace from ABC Interstate Theaters.
+In 1974 local businessman John O’Hara bought the Palace from the ABC Interstate Theaters chain, which had planned to close the theater.
 He hoped to keep the projectors turning, showing classic movies.

 But for the Palace, The Big Sleep, starring Bogie and Bacall, was the last picture show.
 The theater closed in November 1974.